CAE Exam Introduction

 Some of my students who have passed this exam, left me reviews saying how it has helped them in life.
 You can check out what my students have said here.

 If you're convinced this is the exam for you, then you have come to the right place.
 On this website I will show you how to prepare yourself in the best way possible for the exam, while at the same time, saving yourself time and money by using the best resources with the right strategies.
-I want to stop you from spending too much time and money going to language schools when you don't need to.
-Before looking in more detail at these resources and strategies, let's get familiar with the CAE exam format.
+I want to stop you from spending too much time and money preparing with bad teachers or bad resources.

 CAE Exam Format